-Figure 6.6.1-1: Architecture model using a ProSe 5G UE-to-Network Relay
+Figure 6.6.1-1: Architecture model using a 5G ProSe UE-to-Network Relay

-The ProSe 5G UE-to-Network Relay shall relay unicast traffic (UL and DL) between the Remote UE and the network.
+The 5G ProSe UE-to-Network Relay shall relay unicast traffic (UL and DL) between the Remote UE and the network.
 The ProSe UE-to-Network Relay shall provide generic function that can relay any IP traffic.

 Editor's note: Support for non-IP traffic is FFS.